hylang/hy/docs/language/api.rst

     File "<console>", line 1, in <module>
   NameError: name 'foo' is not defined

-`del` can also remove objects from a mapping, a list, ...
+`del` can also remove objects from mappings, lists, and more.

 .. code-block:: clj